 Fall is the height of “tsechu season,” or festival season, in the tiny country of Bhutan; each district holds its own colorful tsechu, full of dancing, Buddhist blessings, and socializing that draws locals from near and far.

 Why book in July?
-Only one airline, Druk Air, flies into the country’s sole international airport (Paro), so seats are extremely limited.
+Only two airlines, Druk Air and Bhutan Air, fly into the country’s sole international airport (Paro), so seats are extremely limited.
 July is your last chance to get the fall flights you want, without having to compromise on logistics.
 Moreover, many of the top hotels are tiny, so those convenient to the most famous tsechus are often sold out by September.

 November is one of the best times to be in St. Barts: Many shops and restaurants have just reopened after hurricane season, so everything is fresh and new, but prices are still up to 40% lower than during high season—even over Thanksgiving.